 How to do these Melbourne day trips

-While Melbourne has an extensive public transport system, it’s going to be difficult to do most of these day trips without your own car.
-There may be buses or trains that can get you to the towns listed here, but once you’re there you’ll have to rely on local public transport (which may be limited) or taxis (Ubers don’t exist in many of the smaller towns).
+While Melbourne has an extensive public transport network, it’s going to be difficult to do most of these day trips without your own car.
+There may be buses or trains that can get you to the towns listed here, but once you’re there you’ll have to rely on local public transport (which may be limited) or taxis (Ubers don’t exist in most of the smaller towns).